 It's exactly the same issue the Galaxy S6 had, and it's surprising that Samsung hasn't tried to address this with the S7.

 There was hope Samsung would address the single speaker setup it placed on the Galaxy S6, but alas it hasn't.
-It's kept the single speaker on the base of the Galaxy S7, rather than opting for dual front-facing offerings like HTC and Sony.
+It's kept the single speaker on the base of the Galaxy S7, rather than opting for dual front-facing offerings like HTC, Sony and newer Samsung phones.

 It's not a huge issue, but the result is sound from your movies, games and music can end up being muffled by your hand.